Exact phylodynamic likelihood via structured Markov genealogy processes: Genealogy processes

 \subsubsection{Pruned genealogy}

-Given a genealogy $G$, one obtains the \emph{pruned genealogy}, $P=\prune(G)$ by first dropping every tip node and then recursively dropping every childless internal node (\cref{fig:upo}A--B).
+Given a genealogy $G$, one obtains the \emph{pruned genealogy}, $P=\prune(G)$ by first dropping every tip node and then recursively dropping every childless internal node (\zcref{fig:upo}A--B).
 In a pruned genealogy only internal and sample nodes remain, and sample nodes are found at all of the leaves and possibly some of the interior nodes of the genealogy.
-Observe that a pruned genealogy is a colored genealogy: it retains information about where among the demes each of its lineages was through time (\cref{fig:upo}B).
-Note also that a pruned genealogy $P$ is characterized by its time, $\time(P)$ and the functions $P^{\lab{Y}}$ and $P^{\lab{Z}}$ just as an unpruned genealogy is.
-Crucially, since it contains within itself all of its past history, the pruned genealogy process $\Pr_t=\prune(\Gr_t)$ is Markov, even though the unpruned genealogy process, $\Gr_t$, is not.
+Observe that a pruned genealogy is a colored genealogy: it retains information about where among the demes each of its lineages was through time (\zcref{fig:upo}B).
+Note also that a pruned genealogy $P$ is a genealogy, characterized by its time, $\time(P)$ and the functions $P^{\lab{Y}}$ and $P^{\lab{Z}}$ just as an unpruned genealogy is.
+Crucially, since it contains within itself all of its past history, the pruned genealogy process $\Pr_t=\prune(\Gr_t)$ is Markov.